 FRAME

-FRAME – Watching and Making Animated Cinema – is a project supported by the Cinema and Audiovisual Institute (ICA) for the years 2023, 2024, and 2025, and by the Manuel António da Mota Foundation (FMAM) , which brings together several areas of CINANIMA’s Education Service, and is divided into two main axes, one dedicated to Watching Animated Cinema – which includes exhibition initiatives -, and the other to Making Animated Cinema, integrating training activities.
+FRAME – Watching and Making Animated Cinema – is a project supported by the Cinema and Audiovisual Institute (ICA) for the years 2023, 2024 and 2025, and by the National Cinema Plan, which brings together various areas of CINANIMA’s Education Service, and which is divided into two main parts, one dedicated to Seeing Animated Cinema – which includes exhibition initiatives – and the other to Making Animated Cinema, including training activities.

 ANIMA